GP Negligence Claims

 Speak to one of our solicitors about your GP negligence claim

-To arrange a free consultation with our specialists in GP claims, please call 0113 345 2395 or use our simple online enquiry form and we will get back to you within 48 hours.
+To arrange a free consultation with our specialists in GP claims, please call 0113 345 2388 or use our simple online enquiry form and we will get back to you within 48 hours.

 What is GP negligence?

-If a GP provides care below a reasonably competent standard and this causes a patient to suffer from an avoidable injury and loss, negligence may be established.
+A GP owes their patient a duty of care to provide them with a reasonable or competent standard of medical treatment.
+However, there are times this care falls below that standard.
+If a GP provides care below a reasonably competent standard and this causes a patient to suffer from an avoidable injury and loss, GP negligence may be established.

-GPs are “General Practitioners” rather than specialists in certain areas of medicine which means they are trained and expected to have a broad general knowledge of medicine and should be able to either provide a diagnosis and treatment (typically for more straight-forward conditions such as coughs and colds) or refer a patient to a specialist doctor if the diagnosis of a condition is not clear or specific treatment is needed (cancer treatment is one of the clearest examples where referral is needed).
+GPs are “General Practitioners” rather than specialists in certain areas of medicine, which means they are trained and expected to have a broad general knowledge of medicine and should be able to either provide a diagnosis and treatment (typically for more straight-forward conditions such as coughs and colds) or refer a patient to a specialist doctor if the diagnosis of a condition is not clear or specific treatment is needed (cancer treatment is one of the clearest examples where referral is needed).

-It is important that a GP correctly assesses the severity of any condition and refers a patient for specialist review or treatment in an appropriate timeframe.
+It is important, therefore, that a GP correctly assesses the severity of any condition and refers a patient for specialist review or treatment in an appropriate timeframe.
 Conditions that require urgent specialist Hospital treatment would include, for example, a child with suspected meningitis or an adult with suspected stroke or heart symptoms.

 How does a GP assess a patient’s condition?